What Shrink Wrap Machine is Best For Your Business?

-The table top L-Sealer and shrink tunnel is capable of doing more than 750 products per day.
+The tabletop L-Sealer and shrink tunnel are capable of doing more than 750 products per day.
 It is an excellent option for existing product lines expecting to grow into higher output.

 The L Bar sealer and shrink tunnel combo is a great choice for customers planning to exceed medium output levels.
 The advantage of the combo units over the table top units is the magnetic hold and discharge conveyor.
 The magnetic hold allows users to begin inserting products into film while the product before is being sealed.
 Once the seal is complete the discharge conveyor transports the products into the heat tunnel.